 If you’re unsure who your target audience is for your product, you need to spend some time answering the following questions:

 ● What Issue Can Be Solved Through Your Product?
 What needs or wants can be solved by using your product?

 ● Who Typically Has This Problem?
 Think about the type of people who might have the problem your product can solve.
 Who are they?
 What are they like?
 How would you describe them?

 ● Are There Multiple Groups?
 Not always will you have only one group of people who need to use your product.
-You might have multiple target markets, depending on how they use your product.
+Depending on how they use your product, you might have multiple target markets.
 You may find that your project fills various needs with one product.
 Can you identify who these groups of people are?

 Answering these questions can help you get an idea of who your ideal target market can be.